Sindarin: Noldorin

 A few years later, c.
 1925, Tolkien began anew the grammar and lexicon of the tongue of his Gnomes.
 He abandoned the words Goldogrin and lam Goldrin in favour of Noldorin (a Quenya word already sparingly used for his Gnomish tongue).
 This is the second conceptual stage of Sindarin.
-Tolkien composed then a grammar of this new Noldorin, the Lam na Ngoluith.
+Tolkien then composed a grammar of this new Noldorin, the Lam na Ngoluith.
 In the early 1930s Tolkien wrote a new grammar of Noldorin.
 This is the "late conceptual Noldorin".
 At the same time, Tolkien was developing the Ilkorin tongues of the Elves of the Third Clan who remained in Beleriand (those same Elves whom Tolkien would much later name Sindar in Quenya).
 Noldorin (the Welsh-style language) was at that time conceived as having evolved from the Old Noldorin spoken in Valinor to the many (not Welsh-like) dialects, later called Lemberin, that were spoken in Beleriand.
 The Noldorin Elves wanted to speak a distinct tongue from the First Clan Elves who also lived with them and spoke Quenya, and so they developed Old Noldorin from what Tolkien called Koreldarin: "the tongue of those who left Middle-earth, and came to Kór, the hill of the Elves in Valinor."